Renovation planning, on the go

 A number – usually 50 or 100 – accompanied by the word ‘drop’ on a floor plan indicates in millimetres the difference in height between one part of your HDB flat to another.
 (E.g., between the front entrance and living area OR kitchen and bathroom.)

-This Is a useful detail to take note as it’ll help you identify the threshold between different parts of your home, as well as inform you about how much material you may need if you wish to level the floors of two areas with varying heights.
+This is a useful detail to take note as it’ll help you identify the threshold between different parts of your home, as well as inform you about how much material you may need if you wish to level the floors of two areas with varying heights.

 3. Laundry rack